Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/python/README.md

 - [tests/integration/main_test.py](./tests/integration/main_test.py)

-    This is an intergation, which validate the output data in dbfs.
+    This is an intergation which validate the output data in dbfs.

 ## Installing a project from the template